Does CBD Oil Get You High?

 With so much press being given to CBD, it’s understandable that individuals are asking basic questions of the cannabinoid.
-One of these questions we hear often is, “Does CBD Oil get you high?”
+One of the questions we hear often is, “Does CBD Oil get you high?”
 In this article, we’ll dive into CBD and talk about its effects on a user’s body and brain.
 With that information, we will be able to determine if Cannabidiol gets you high.

 What is CBD?

 CBD is short for Cannabidiol, a substance that is native to both the hemp and marijuana plants.
 CBD is the second most available “cannabinoid” behind THC, or Tetrahydrocannabinol.
 What are cannabinoids, you ask?

-Cannabinoids are the chemical compounds located within the hemp and cannabis plant.
+Cannabinoids are the chemical compounds located within cannabis plants (Marijuana and Hemp).
 Cannabinoids mimic compounds our bodies naturally produce, called endocannabinoids.
-These endocannabinoids pair with particular receptors within the body to regulate health and homeostasis.
+These endocannabinoids pair with particular receptors within the body's Endocannabinoid System (ECS) to help regulate many aspects of health and homeostasis.

 It is important to know that CBD doesn’t directly pair with receptors CB1 and CB2, which will help us understand whether or not CBD Oil will make you high.

 What is CBD Oil?

 CBD Oils are generally contained in tincture-type bottles with droppers.
 Most tinctures will contain around 2oz of CBD Oil and range from 100 mg to 5000 mg of CBD per bottle.
 Tinctures are recommended to be taken sublingually, or under the tongue.
 If you do take a dropper of CBD Oil, it is important to keep the oil under your tongue for around 60 seconds or so, so the oil can seep into the mucus membranes and filter into the bloodstream.

 There are no exact intake guidelines for taking CBD Oil.
 We can only recommend that users start out using small servings (around 5mg) and increase their intake until a suitable amount is found.
-There are a variety of factors - weight, gender, age - that make it impossible to have a one-size-fits-all serving size.
+There are a variety of factors which include weight, gender and age that make it impossible to have a one-size-fits-all serving size.

 What Does “High” Mean?